mikopbx/.github-workflows/README.md

    - Check module.json settings
    - Review action logs for specific errors

-3. **Composer issues**:
+## Support

-   - Verify `build_settings.use_composer` is set correctly in module.json
+For issues or questions about:
-   - Check composer.json is valid
+- Workflow configuration: Open an issue in this repository
-   - Review composer install logs in action output
+- Module-specific build problems: Open an issue in the module's repository

 ## Contributing